triska/clpfd/README.md

           ---------
         = M O N E Y

-   This example illustrates several very important things:
+   This example illustrates several very important concepts:

    * It is the first example that shows **residual constraints** for the most general query.
 They are equivalent to the original query.